-Here’s our breakdown of some of Gartner’s most disruptive IT trends for 2017 — and how we believe adopting them can have a massive innovative ripple effect across all levels of an organization, from the C suite to, arguably, the most important “C” in any business: the consumer.
+Here’s our breakdown of some of Gartner’s most disruptive IT trends for 2017 — and how adopting them can have a massive innovative ripple effect across all levels of an organization, from the C-suite to the consumer.

 With the ability to not only simulate human intelligence about existing environments but to learn new information for future behaviors (without programming), both Artificial Intelligence (AI) and machine learning will usher in a new class of rapid intelligent data collection that will solve challenges on a global scale.

 In fact, the market for AI technologies is expected to reach a mammoth $40 billion by 2020 and will generate more than $60 billion worth of productivity improvements for businesses in the United States per year, according to the Center for Data Innovation.

 The challenge for businesses will be wrangling the skill sets to weave these technologies into their otherwise traditional business models, from data science to model creation, algorithm selection and more.
 Of course, the design, implementation and management of these new systems is a lot to take on, but with the sizable payoffs, it’s a trend worth investing in.

 But AI and machine learning can't thrive without the applications that enable humans to interact with systems, prompt their behaviors and glean the benefits.
 Virtual Personal Assistants (VPAs), such as Apple’s Siri and Microsoft’s Cortana, are good baseline examples of narrow AI-powered apps that are already evolving into tomorrow’s financial advisers, scheduling assistants, health coaches and more.

 Virtual Customer Assistants (VCAs), on the other hand, address more specialized roles, such as customer service and sales.
 And according to a separate report by Gartner on the future of Customer Relationship Management (CRM) systems, “The use of VCAs will jump by 1,000% by 2020.”
 1